btmonier/teach_bot_327/bot-327/bot327-notes-w06.md

    fixation.

 # Additional notes
-* This concept may seem complicated to a lot of students...
 * Some follow up questions that could be brought up...
     - How do we apply cyanobacteria?
     - **Where** do we apply cyanobacteria?